SAP/kafka-connect-sap/examples/persons4ks/README.md

 $
 ```

+##### Step 4: Kafka-Connect for kafka-connector-hana

+Follow step 4 of `persons1ks` to install the credential for HANA.

-Install Kafka connect with the connector by applying file `kafka-connect-hana-raga.yaml`.
+Install Kafka connect by applying file `kafka-connect-hana-raga.yaml`.
 Make sure to adjust the image property value to match the name of the image created in Step 1.

 ```